 We take several steps to reduce the likelihood of modern slavery or human trafficking occurring in our organisation or its supply chain.

-We have a Code of Ethics that all staff and Council members (trustees) and Volunteers sign.
+We have a Code of Ethics which was updated in 2024 that all staff and Council members (trustees) and Volunteers sign.
 It includes the following commitment:

 “treat everyone fairly and with dignity, honesty and respect….We will…not tolerate inappropriate, discriminatory, offensive or harmful behaviour towards any person who works for, volunteers with, or comes into contact with the charity.”